tsmith422/Zanzibar/README.md

 to roll again, type 'y' or 'yes' into the input box.
 Otherwise, type 'n' or 'no' if you wish to end your turn.

+## Creator's Note
+This project was made in my freshman year of college as my final project for my Computing course; it was my first time creating a visual interactive program using Python so, while the project does not look as visually appealing as it could be, I am still very proud of it.
+It was also my first time working on a program in a group setting, where each member had their own specific tasks to complete which came into one whole project.<br><br>
+The project required us to:
+- Display the rules of the game and a set of instructions on how to use your program
+- Display a set of menu options for the various things your players can do
+- Make use of conditionals and loops effectively
+- Organize code by taking advantage of functions (including docstrings)
+- Use file I/O in a meaningful way
+- Use turtle graphics to animate something
+- Incorporate something to make the project stand out from others

 *Copyright (c) 2022 Taylor Smith*